shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Dockerization
+- SQL dump of current DB to be used to initiate MySQL Docker container
 - Style Register and Login pages.
 - Changes to auth container with flex div for login and register forms and name of webapp at top, and name of author at bottom
 - Users currently online in chatroom only for chatrooms, UI element can be hidden